thnewlands/3D-Texture-Brush-for-Mudbun/README.md

 1. Sometimes triangles disappear.
 2. This works best with models that aren't pressed against the edges of the bounding box.
 Because things are packed together in a cube there's sometimes room for other textures to bleed in.

+**Unknown Issues**
+1. No idea if this works in builds!
+I've been using this for level editing.
+2. Yet unknown!

 Please send pull requests if you make improvements!

 Tested with Unity 2022.3.21f and Mudbun 1.5.47